 Core Principles

-Always run - Never question whether to run.
+Always run once activated - Never question whether to run.
 The invoker decides WHEN, you decide WHAT alternative to try

 Single-shot - Each invocation = ONE fix idea, tested, reported